sntung41406/sntung41406.github.io/_pages/about.md

 |:---:|:---:|:---:|:---:|
 | <image src = "japmale9.png" width="219px" height="156px"></image> | <image src = "japfemale9.png" width="219px" height="156px"></image> |<image src = "ukmale9.png" width="219px" height="156px"></image> | <image src = "ukfemale9.png" width="219px" height="156px"></image> |

 A way to combine the populations can be done through the [Linear Model of Coregionalization (LMC)](https://arxiv.org/pdf/1106.6251.pdf), as is done in my colleagues work.
 However, multiple more recent multi-output GP frameworks can be considered, for example the [Cross Spectral Mixture](https://dl.acm.org/doi/abs/10.5555/2969442.2969463) and [Multi Output Spectral Mixture](https://arxiv.org/pdf/1709.01298.pdf).
-Additionally, individual kernels can be specified for the LMC to express certain data properties, to improve model tractability and interpretability.
+Additionally, individual kernels can be specified in an LMC to enrich a model with known data properties, and to improve model tractability and interpretability.

 ## Gaussian Process Super-Resolution